 We recently blogged about how you connect the Infinitybox MASTERCELL to the Holley Dominator ECU.
 The next thing that most guys ask about is how to wire a cooling fan.
 With the Infinitybox 10 and 20-circuit Harnesses, this is very easy.

 Remember that the POWERCELL acts like the fuse and relay box.
 Built in the cell is the switching device, called a MOSFET, that turns the output on and off.
 It also includes a fuse to protect the wiring harness against short circuits or other over-current events.
 You can use the Infinitybox system to control your cooling fan and in most cases, you can eliminate the need for a relay and separate fuses.

 The cooling fan must turn on when the engine temperature reaches a set point.
 When the engine temperature cools down, the fan should turn off.
 There are two main ways to do this.
 Traditionally, you have a thermostatic switch in the radiator or modern ECUs have their own temperature sensors to trigger the fan.

-In the first case, you are installing a thermostatic switch into the radiator or the engine.
+In the first case, you are installing a thermostatic switch into the radiator or the engine block.
 Most of these switches have a single terminal on them.
-They have a mechanism built in that electrically connects that single terminal to its case when it reaches a set temperature.
+They have a mechanism built inside that electrically connects that single terminal to its case when it reaches a set temperature.
 This case is connected to ground by being screwed into the radiator or the engine block.
 When the temperature drops, the electrical connection between the single terminal and ground is broken.
-Here is a good example of a thermostatic switch from the Summit Racing catalogue.

 The MASTERCELL inputs work by being connected to ground.
 To wire the MASTERCELL input to the thermostatic switch, simply connect the input wire for the cooling fan to the terminal on the switch.
 See the configuration sheet that came with your kit for the right wire color and connector.